Polyglot or Not? Measuring Multilingual Encyclopedic Knowledge in Foundation Models: Limitations

-We performed experiments on a variety of model families and sizes.
-This required many hundreds of hours of GPU usage.
-In total, we batched over 100 model runs that required approximately 200 hours of GPU usage.
-For instance, running LLaMA-7B on the 22974 Portuguese factual associations in our dataset required 2.5 hours of GPU usage.
+We performed experiments on a range of LLM families and sizes.
+This required many hundreds of hours of GPU usage (see \nameref{sssec:reproducibility} in the Appendix for details).
+In total, we batched over 100 model runs that required approximately 500 hours of GPU usage.
+For instance, testing LLaMA-7B's performance on the 22,974 Portuguese factual associations in the dataset required 2.5 hours of GPU usage with 1x T4.
 In addition to having to schedule long-periods of compute uptime, we were also constrained by fixed resource requirements, using workstations with a single NVIDIA GPU.
-Thus, we could not evaluate the gamut of truly massive models in our experiments.
-Going forward, more accommodations need to be made for groups to effectively experiment with LLMs, in particular as industry players release models that require extremely demanding compute requirements to comprehensively evaluate.
-We hope that techniques such as \citet{daoFlashAttentionFastMemoryEfficient2022} into more efficient language modeling techniques for both training and inference become widely implemented, researched, and democratized.
+Thus, we could not evaluate the gamut of truly massive (parameter-wise) models in our experiments.
+Going forward, we believe more accommodations need to be made for groups to effectively experiment with LLMs, in particular as organizations release models that require extremely demanding compute requirements to host and run.